Reactive Dog Training Upper West Side

 On Amsterdam, Columbus, and Broadway — with live traffic, real dogs, and real proximity — we work your mechanics in the moment.
 Positioning before the encounter.
 Leash transitions when a dog appears at the crosswalk.
 Body movement on a sidewalk with no room to maneuver.
 You leave each session with skills you can use the next morning.

-Reactive dog training Upper West Side is shaped by the neighborhood's specific geography — Riverside Park, Central Park West, and the dense residential side streets between them.
+Reactive dog training Upper West Side is shaped by the neighborhood’s specific geography — Riverside Park, Central Park West, and the dense residential side streets between them.
 UWS dogs encounter high dog-ownership density, narrow sidewalks, park entrances with clustering dogs, and busy crosswalks near Broadway and Amsterdam.
-In-home reactive dog training Upper West Side must account for these location-specific triggers rather than generic reactive dog training protocols.
+In-home training here must account for these location-specific triggers rather than generic protocols.

-In-home reactive dog training Upper West Side begins inside your apartment and building before progressing to the hallways, elevator, and street.
+In-home reactive dog training UWS begins inside your apartment and building before progressing to the hallways, elevator, and street.
 For dogs in pre-war buildings with shared landings or high-rise co-ops with elevator exposure, this is where behavior modification must start.
 We work in your actual building, then expand into the outdoor environments where triggers occur.

 Upper West Side dogs most commonly show dog-directed reactivity, leash reactivity near park entrances, elevator and lobby reactivity, and sensitivity to cyclists and scooters on the park paths.
-High dog-ownership density on the UWS means trigger exposure is nearly constant — even a short walk from your building to Riverside Drive involves multiple dog encounters.
+High dog-ownership density on the UWS means trigger exposure is nearly constant.

 Progress depends on severity, consistency, and how often your dog encounters triggers.
 For most Upper West Side dogs, meaningful improvement in threshold and leash behavior becomes visible within several weeks of consistent work.
 Full generalization across Riverside Park, CPW, and building spaces may take longer depending on the individual dog.

 Yes.
-All reactive dog training Upper West Side sessions use science-based, force-free behavior modification.
+All sessions use science-based, force-free behavior modification.
 We do not use prong collars, shock collars, or punishment-based corrections.
 Reactivity is addressed through counter-conditioning, desensitization, and threshold management — the methods with the strongest evidence base for lasting change.

 Yes.
 Elevator reactivity is one of the most common presentations we see in UWS high-rise and pre-war buildings.
 Behavior modification for elevator reactivity includes desensitization to confined spaces, proximity triggers, and unpredictable encounters with neighbors and their dogs.
 We work in your building’s actual elevator and lobby.